github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-ruby.rst

    import codeql.ruby.DataFlow

 Data flow tracks the flow of data through the program, including through function calls (interprocedural data flow).
-Data flow is particularly useful for security queries, where untrusted data flow to vulnerable parts of the program to exploit it.
+Data flow is particularly useful for security queries, where untrusted data flows to vulnerable parts of the program to exploit it.
 Related to data flow, is the taint-tracking library, which finds how data can *influence* other values in a program, even when it is not copied exactly.